Uniswap/sdks/.github/pull_request_template.md

 _[e.g. Type definitions, API definitions]_

-Bump the major version and post a notice in the #eng-sdks channel.
+If there are breaking changes, please ensure you bump the major version Bump the major version (by using the title `feat(!): ...`), post a notice in #eng-sdks, and explicitly notify all Uniswap Labs consumers of the SDK.

 ## (Optional) Feedback Focus